khughitt/anki-chinese/README.md

 -----------

 - Google translate limits users to ~150 API requests every few hours so the script will need to pause after each such batch.
-Progress is save periodically to avoid having to re-query many words if the script is stopped mid-way.
+Progress is saved periodically to avoid having to re-query many words if the script is stopped mid-way.
-- I am currently using the script to translate traditional chinese (繁體字).
-The script has generally been written in such a way that it can be easily extended to support simplified chinese parsing, but a little bit of work would need to be done first.
+- I am currently using the script to translate traditional Chinese (繁體字).
+The script has generally been written in such a way that it can be easily extended to support simplified Chinese parsing, but a little bit of work would need to be done first.
 - The list of "common words" that are filtered out

 Development